 Egglestone Abbey to Meeting of the Waters Walk

-It’s a walk that has inspired poets and painters, and one that’s sure to leave you feeling refreshed.
+It’s a walk that has inspired poets and painters, including J. M. W. Turner, and one that leaves you feeling refreshed.

-Start/Finish: Egglestone Abbey car park, Barnard Castle (postcode DL12 9TH)
+Start/Finish: Egglestone Abbey car park, Barnard Castle (DL12 9TH)

 Distance: 3.4 miles (there and back)

-Terrain: Riverside paths, woodland tracks, open fields, short road section and stepping stones
+Terrain: Riverside paths, woodland tracks, fields, short road section, stepping stones

-Difficulty: Easy to moderate (some uneven, narrow paths)
+Difficulty: Easy to moderate (uneven paths in places)

-Dog Friendly: Yes, but keep dogs under control near livestock.
+Dog Friendly: Yes, keep dogs under control near livestock

 Map & Route